CumulusNetworks/docs/content/cumulus-netq-47/Monitor-Operations/Monitor-Switches.md

 ## View CPU and Memory Utilization for Processes and Services

 Use the UI or CLI to visualize which services and processes are consuming the most CPU and memory on a switch.

-NetQ monitors CPU and memory usage for the following services: monclagd, mstpd, lldpd, frr (including zebra, bgpd, ospfd), netqd, netq-agent, wd_keepalive, nvued, switchd, sx_sdk, ntpd, pwmd, and smond.
-The following services are also monitored by default, but you can configure the agent using the CLI to stop monitoring them: neighmgrd, ptmd, ptp4l, docker, snmpd, rsyslog, sshd, and dhcp_relay.
+You can add or remove certain services that NetQ monitors using the CLI.

+{{<notice note>}}

+Process monitoring is only supported on Spectrum switches.

+{{</notice>}}

 {{<tabs "TabID46" >}}

 {{<tab "NetQ UI" >}}

-To visualize CPU and memory utilization at the process level, open a large switch card and navigate to the **Utilization** tab.
+To visualize CPU and memory utilization at the process level, open a large device card and navigate to the **Utilization** tab.
 Then select **Show process monitoring data**.
 The UI depicts two charts---one each for CPU and memory utilization---along with a list of services and processes.

 Select a process from the **Process name** column for its usage data to be reflected in the CPU and memory utilization charts.
 The data presented is aggregated over a 5-minute period; NetQ lists the process consuming the most CPU resources (aggregated over a 5-minute period or the **CPU 5min** column) from highest to lowest.
 The process whose data is reflected in the charts is indicated by an icon {{<img src="/images/netq/analytics-bars.svg" alt="" height="18" width="18">}} next to the name of the process.